![]() |

 The blue filter disk is not needed any more.
 It can be taken out of the lamp housing.

-Base of the microscope.
-The stand with the mechanic and the optics is removed.
-The lens housing with the lens is seen in the centre.
 At the right is the new pot for dimming and below the lens housing a small toggle switch for on/off can be seen.
-A combined pot/switch would be nicer but was not available. |

-View to the base from the inside.
 Pot and switch are already mounted but not wired.
 For the transistor a nice place was found.
 An existing hole with a threat could be used.
 The paint from the surface of the microscope housing was removed before mounting.
-The transistor now has a smooth and plane thermal connection. |
+The transistor now has a smooth and plane thermal connection.

-The microscope gets an power supply socket at the back (up).
-The wiring is finished.
-Only the LED has to be mounted on the bottom plate.
 The parts are mounted directly at the transistor and at the pot.
-A PCB is not needed. |
+A PCB is not needed.

-A detailed view to the wiring.
 Make sure that T2 is insulated from the metal housing.
-Also use heat sink compound for mounting.
-When the mechanical work is finished the wiring takes only 15 minutes.
-A closer look |
+Also use thermal paste for mounting.

 Experiences